twilio/voice-quickstart-android/README.md

 For general inquiries related to the Voice SDK you can file a support ticket.
 Please redact any
 [Personally Identifiable Information(PII)](https://www.twilio.com/docs/glossary/what-is-personally-identifiable-information-pii)
-or secrets(API keys, credentials, etc.) when reporting an issue.
+or sensitive account information(API keys, credentials, etc.) when reporting an issue.

 ## License
 MIT